How are you using timesheet data?

 However compensation is calculated in your organization, people's time costs money.

-Without an appropriate time recording system in place, you have no way of billing for hours worked, you have no way of improving the accuracy of fixed price quotations, and you can't tell which projects are profitable, and which ones you should never rerun again.
+Without an appropriate system for time recording in place, you have no way of billing for hours worked or of improving the accuracy of fixed price quotations.
+You can't tell which projects are profitable, and which ones you should never rerun again.

 In this article we'll look in detail at the benefits of accounting for time, we'll discuss the various approaches to time recording that organizations can use, and finally we'll show you what you need to consider when deciding what type of time recording is right for you.